-FSH and LH are important for the sperm production and testosterone formation.
-LH thereby indirect affects the Leydig cells.
-The production of LH and FSH is constant in men.
-Cyclical fluctuations do not occur.
+FSH and LH are important for sperm production and testosterone formation, and LH indirectly affects the Leydig cells.
+The production of LH and FSH is constant in men; cyclic fluctuations do not occur.

 Pathology of the Male Reproductive System

-One of the most common complications that can occur with the testes are problems with the testis’ descent.
-Therefore, checking for this complication is part of the voluntary examinations which are conducted on newly born males all the way through to adolescence.
+One of the most common complications that can occur with the testes is a problem with their descent.
+Therefore, checking for this complication is part of the standard physical examinations conducted for boys, from infancy through adolescence.
 One possible disorder occurs when the testes do not completely descend into the scrotum.
-This problem should be observed and corrected through a surgical procedure to move the testes into place if necessary.
+This should be observed and, if necessary, corrected through a surgical procedure to move the testes into place.

-Another complication is present when the inguinal canal does not close after the descent of the testes.
-This results in an inguinal hernia which can lead to abdominal organs being forced through the canal.
-In this case, too, a surgical intervention might be necessary.
+Another complication occurs when the inguinal canal does not close after the descent of the testes.
+This results in an inguinal hernia, which can lead to abdominal organs being forced through the canal.
+In this case, too, surgical intervention might be necessary.

-Impotence actually describes the inability to reproduce (sterility).
-However, as an erection is crucial for performing the sexual act, the term impotence is currently also used to describe erectile dysfunctions.
-Common medications against the erectile dysfunction directly influence the physiological process of blood accumulation in the corpus cavernous.
-They do not act sexually stimulating.
+Impotence specifically describes the inability to reproduce (sterility).
+However, because an erection is necessary for intercourse, the term ‘impotence’ is often used to describe erectile dysfunction.
+Common medications to treat erectile dysfunction directly influence the physiologic process of blood accumulation in the corpus cavernosum.
+They do not act to produce sexual stimulation; this means that without sexual stimulation, even with drugs for erectile dysfunction, there will be no erection.

-This means that without sexual stimulation, even with the intake of potency-enhancing drugs, there is no erection.
 Impotence can have many causes.
-Increasing age may decrease the ability to achieve or maintain erection, but also stress and relationship problems can cause erectile dysfunction.
-In addition to that, several diseases can be the reason for an erectile dysfunction.
-One common example for this is diabetes.
+Increasing age may decrease the ability to achieve or maintain an erection, but stress and relationship problems can also cause erectile dysfunction.
+In addition, several diseases can cause erectile dysfunction; one common example of this is diabetes.

-If a woman is unable to conceive, in approx. 30 % of cases, this is due to fertility problems among men.
+In approximately 30% of cases in which a woman is unable to conceive, the cause is male fertility problems.
 Infertility can be caused by low sperm count or immotile sperm.
-In a normal healthy fertile man, at least 30 % of sperm per ejaculation should be formed normally, while at least 50 % should be sufficiently mobile.
-Abnormalities are an important indication of an existing infertility.
+In a healthy fertile man, at least 30% of the sperm per ejaculation should be formed normally, and at least 50% should be sufficiently mobile.
+Abnormalities are an important indication of existing infertility.
 The quality of sperm decreases with age.
-Further factors can affect sperm quality adversely.
-These include:
+Other factors that can adversely affect sperm quality include the following: